dataforseo/CSharpClient/docs/BusinessDataApi.md

 **Remarks:**

-By calling this endpoint you will receive information about the Business Data API tasks that returned an error within the past 24 hours.
+By calling this endpoint you will receive information about the Business Data API tasks that returned an error within the past 7 days.
  <br>for more info please visit 'https://docs.dataforseo.com/v3/business_data/errors/?bash'

 ### **BusinessDataErrorsAsync(IEnumerable&lt;BusinessDataErrorsRequestInfo&gt;, CancellationToken)**